 Training for the marathon during the winter has been a long journey.
 I barely found the motivation to get outdoors most days, much less make myself run up to 19 miles on the weekends.
 The British winter leaves much to be desired for any runner.
 The rain is harsh – down pouring suddenly with no prior notice.
 The cold gets to your bones – especially after getting drenched by the unannounced downpour.
 The streets are packed – tourists, cyclists, prams, and pigeons.
 But it’s over, and no need to dwell.
 This week will just be about eating well, sleeping soundly, and planning out the trip to Paris!

-I developed these goji berries and oats raw energy bars halfway through my training process.
+I developed these Raw Vegan Energy Bars with Goji Berries & Oats halfway through my training process.
 My body needs a lot of food during my long runs, and there’s nothing worse than a grumbling stomach with 8 miles left to go.
 After a few of those hunger attacks, I started bringing these bars along with me.
 These bars are easy to carry, quick to eat, and a simple solution to a problem that was making me dread running long distances.
 Oh, and did I mention?
 I love how the sweetness of the dates mixes with the salty peanut butter, the savory goji berries, the crunchy pumpkin seeds, and the rich chocolate.

 - 1¾ c. pitted dates